Variational Inference

 Using Different Optimisers

 The default optimiser we use is a proximal variant of DoWG18.
 For Gaussian variational families, this works well as a default option.
-Sometimes, the step size of AdvancedVI.DoWG could be too large, resulting in unstable behavior.
+Sometimes, the step size of AdvancedVI.DoWG could be too large, resulting in unstable behaviour.
 (In this case, we recommend trying AdvancedVI.DoG19) Or, for whatever reason, it might be desirable to use a different optimiser.
 Our implementation supports any optimiser that implements the Optimisers.jl interface.

 For instance, let’s try using Optimisers.Adam20, which is a popular choice.
 Since AdvancedVI does not implement a proximal operator for Optimisers.Adam, we must use the AdvancedVI.ClipScale() projection operator, which ensures that the scale matrix of the variational approximation is positive definite.
 (See the paper by J. Domke 202021 for more detail about the use of a projection operator.)